Cornerstone-OnDemand/modelkit/docs/library/special/distant.md

 The `AsyncDistantHTTPModel` provides a base class with the same interface as `DistantHTTPModel` but supports distant requests with `aiohttp`.

+## batch support

+The `DistantHTTPBatchModel` provides a base class with a similair interface as `DistantHTTPModel` except that it implements the `predict_batch` method enabling you to make optimized requests to a batch endpoint.
+Note that the endpoint must accept a list of items as input.

 ## Closing connections

 To close connections, you can do it at the level of the `ModelLibrary` either calling: